Discrepancy bounds for uniformly ergodic Markov chain quasi-Monte Carlo: On the existence of good driver sequences

 \subsection{Monte Carlo rate of convergence}

 We now show that for every starting point $x_0$ and every $n$ there exists a finite sequence $u_1, u_2, \ldots, u_n \in [0,1]^s$ such that the discrepancy of the corresponding Markov chain converges approximately with order $n^{-1/2}$.
 The main idea to prove the existence result is to use probabilistic arguments.
 We apply a Hoeffding inequality for Markov chains to the local discrepancy function for a fixed test set to show that the probability of point sets with small local discrepancy is large.
 We then extend this result to the local discrepancy for all sets in the $\delta$-cover and finally to all test sets.
-Using Corollary~\ref{coro: D_U_almost_D_P} we are also able to obtain a result for the push-back discrepancy of the driver sequence.
-The result shows that if the finite driver sequence is chosen at random from the uniform distribution, most choices satisfy the Monte Carlo rate of convergence of the discrepancy for the induced point set $P_n$.
+Using Corollary~\ref{coro: D_U_almost_D_P} we are also able to obtain a result for the pull-back discrepancy of the driver sequence.
+In cases where there are $\delta$-covers with $|\Gamma_\delta| \le C \delta^{-\kappa}$ for some constants $C, \kappa> 0$ independent of $\delta$ (see Appendix~\ref{sec_delta_covers} for an example), the proof of the following theorem shows, in particular, that if the finite driver sequence is chosen at random from the uniform distribution, the discrepancy of the induced point set $P_n$ converges with high probability with almost the Monte Carlo rate.

 \begin{theorem} Let $K$ be a transition kernel with stationary distribution $\pi$ defined on a set $G \subseteq \mathbb{R}^d$.
 Assume that the transition kernel is uniformly ergodic with $(\a,M)$.
 Let $\mathscr{A}\subseteq \mathcal{B}(G)$ be a set of test sets.
 Assume that for every $\delta > 0$ there exists a set $\Gamma_\delta \subseteq \mathcal{B}(G)$ with $|\Gamma_\delta| < \infty$ such that $\Gamma_\delta$ is a $\delta$-cover of $\mathscr{A}$ with respect to $\pi$.
 Let $\varphi$ be an update function for $K$.
 Then, for any $x_0=x$ there exists a driver sequence $u_1, u_2, \ldots, u_n \in [0,1]^s$ such that $P_n=\{x_1,\dots,x_n\}$ given by